-Our trip to Trent Port Marina, located just below the first lock of the TSW, was only a 35 miles.
+Our trip to Trent Port Marina, located just below the first lock of the TSW, was only 35 miles.
 It was a cloudy, breezy day, and we arrived shortly after noon, and got settled into this lovely marina.
-We were struck first by the professionalism of the dock hands, but once we got up to the marina office and facilities we were blown away!
-There’s a beautiful Captain’s Lounge, FREE laundry with detergent provided, new, clean individual bathrooms (10!), with clean bath mats provided.
+We were struck first by the professionalism of the dock hands, but once we got up to the marina office and facilities, we were blown away!
+There’s a beautiful Captain’s Lounge; FREE laundry with detergent provided; new, clean individual bathrooms (10 of them!), with clean bath mats provided.
 They have lovely gardens, including an herb garden for everyone to share.
-They’re also one of the only marinas we’ve seen that have HUGE signs at the end of each dock for direction.
+They’re also one of the only marinas we’ve seen that have HUGE signs at the end of each dock for directions and dock identification as you approach by boat.
 The town of Trenton has everything you need to provision, with a Metro grocery store across the parking lot from the marina, a big drug store, a deli and even a little farmers market.
-Nancy was fortunate to find an amazing hairdresser at Salon Eleven to fix her hair (boat life has been hard!).

 We departed Trent Port Marina early (7:50 am) to get on the wall for the first lock opening at 9 am.

 It was a long day, arriving in Campbellford just after 5 pm.
 We were exhausted after a day of 12 locks, but we accomplished nearly 32 miles of the waterway.
 The last lock of the day was at Ranney Falls, locks 11 & 12.
 Unlike most of the other locks, this one is hydraulically operated, as it’s 5 stories high.
 The fist chamber raises you 24′, and the second chamber raises you another 24′.

 Ranney Falls, Locks 11 & 12